magento/devdocs/src/cloud/architecture/pro-architecture.md

 -  **Recovery Time Objective (RTO)**—depends on the size of the storage.
 Large EBS volumes take more time to restore.

 {:.bs-callout-tip}
-On Pro Staging and Production environments, you must submit a support ticket to restore an environment from an automatic backup.
-You can backup the database and code for your Production and Staging environments using CLI commands.
+On Pro Staging and Production environments, you must [Submit a support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to restore an environment from an automatic backup.
+You can backup the database and code for your Production and Staging environments using `magento-cloud` CLI commands.
 See [Dump your database]({{site.baseurl}}/cloud/project/project-webint-snap.html#db-dump) and [bin/magento setup:backup]({{site.baseurl }}/guides/v2.4/reference/cli/magento-commerce.html#setupbackup).
 For Integration environments, we highly recommend that you create a snapshot as a first step after accessing your {{site.data.var.ece}} project and before applying any major changes.
 See [Snapshots and backup management]({{site.baseurl}}/cloud/project/project-webint-snap.html).

 ### Production technology stack